rtcweb-wg/mdns-ice-candidates/draft-ietf-rtcweb-mdns-ice-candidates.md

 {{description}}.
 A browser MAY implement more specific rate limits, e.g., to ensure a single origin does not prevent other origins from registering, unregistering, or resolving mDNS names.

+The browser is expected to answer to mDNS query messages, which might have the response-unicast bit set.
+In such a case, it is important to follow {{RFC6762}}
+section 5.5 and ignore mDNS query messages originating from outside the local link.

 Malicious Responses to Deny Name Registration
 ---------------------------------------------